felixeu31/SupermarketReceipt-Refactoring-Kata/csharp/dev-notes.md

 # Identified smells

 - Receipt
-  - Passing a totalPrice parameter apart from quantity and price might led to inconsistent data
+  - [Done] Passing a totalPrice parameter apart from quantity and price might led to inconsistent data

 - ShoppingCart.HandleOffers has many dependencies (receipt, ...).
   - It silently mutates the state of the passed Receipt instance (difficult to catch before goiing through the actual impmlementation)